Danube Swabians

 Toward the end of the Second World War, tens of thousands of Danube Swabians fled west ahead of the advancing Soviet army.
 After the war, the remaining Danube Swabians were disenfranchised, their property seized, and many were deported to labor camps in the Soviet Union.
 Hungary expelled half of its ethnic Germans.
 In Yugoslavia, the local "ethnic Germans" were collectively blamed for the actions of Nazi Germany and branded as war criminals.
 Immediately after the end of the war, partisan troops conducted mass executions of numerous Yugoslav Danube Swabians.
 Survivors were later confined to labor and internment camps by the Yugoslavian authorities.
-Following the dissolution of the camps, the majority of the remaining Yugoslav Danube Swabians left the country, seeking refuge in Germany, other parts of Europe, and the United States.
+Following the dissolution of the camps, the majority of the remaining Yugoslav Danube Swabians left the country, seeking refuge in Germany, other parts of Europe, the United States, and Canada.

 Of the 1.4 to 1.5 million pre-war population of Danube Swabians, the overwhelming majority of the survivors resettled in German-speaking countries: about 660,000 in Germany and about 150,000 in Austria.
 Danube Swabians also resettled in the United States, Canada, Brazil, Argentina, and Australia.
+The greatest concentrations of Danube Swabians in the United States were in New York, Rochester, Trenton, Chicago, Cleveland, Cincinnati, Akron, Mansfield, Philadelphia, Detroit, Milwaukee, St. Louis, and Los Angeles.
 The diaspora communities of Danube Swabians maintain their language and customs in numerous societies and clubs.
 The number of organizations is shrinking as the generations that lived in the Danube Swabian homelands die.